Finding That Elusive "Perfect Domain Name."

 Different domain registrars have differing policies on their grace periods, and you can never be sure of the exact day that a domain will drop.
 Besides which there is a considerable domain aftermarket that exists to "catch" domain names as they are made available.

 Snapnames, Pool and Dropcatcher are dedicated domain catching services but many standard registrars like Godaddy.com now also provide back ordering services so if you are dead set on a name and are prepared to wait it out you could try back ordering a domain name that you think will not renew.

 You might also like to set a monitor on a name by using a service like domain tools which will alert you via email when there is a status change to the domain you want to be watched.

 In the UK the .co.uk extension is managed by Nominet, and anyone who has a Nominet Tag is allowed to interrogate the database of expiring names to find out what has recently dropped.

-It may be surprising to learn that many valuable domain names expire on a regular basis either through the owner passing away; a company ceased trading or just a plain administration oversight.
+It may be surprising to learn that many valuable domain names expire on a regular basis either through the owner passing away; a company ceased trading or just an administrative oversight.

 This domain aftermarket is fiercely competitive as you can imagine and sophisticated software solutions have been developed to catch domains within milliseconds of them expiring from the registry.

 If you think domain catching would be a great business for you, then try Hubbard Media who can offer you a complete domain catching solution.